Five Customer Engagement Ideas from Top Businesses

 Like Spotify Wrapped, Nike’s Run Club offers its customers a valuable service - and this is what all the best customer engagement tactics share.
 Brand loyalty and engagement can often be driven simply by providing something of interest to your users or customers, whether it be fitness tracking or music compilations.

-Launched back in 2018, Uber Rewards offers customers cash incentives and points every time they use an Uber service, with incentivisation driving both brand loyalty and continued engagement.
-The more someone uses the Uber app - whether it be to order an UberEats delivery or an Uber ride - the more points they will accumulate.
+Launched back in 2018, Uber Rewards offers customers cash incentives and points every time they use an Uber service, with incentives driving both brand loyalty and continued engagement.
+The more someone uses the Uber app - whether it be to order an UberEats delivery or an Uber ride - the more points they accumulate.

-Customers are even able to unlock higher levels of rewards by reaching certain point milestones - this motivates users to remain loyal to the Uber brand, even when competitors such as Lyft and Deliveroo offer competitive pricing.
+Customers are even able to unlock higher levels of rewards by reaching certain point milestones - this motivates users to remain loyal to the Uber brand, even when competitors such as Lyft offer competitive pricing.

 McDonalds, McDonald's Monopoly